 - The term working memory was coined in the 1970s by two researchers named Baddeley and Hitch, referring to the ability to temporarily hold several facts or thoughts in memory while solving a problem or performing a task.

 An important and consistent finding is that working memory problems interfere with reading comprehension.
 Reading is a complex skill that requires the simultaneous activation of many different brain processes.
-When reading a word, the reader must recognise the visual configuration of letters as well as the letter order, and he must engage in segmentation (breaking the word into individual sounds).
+When reading a word, the reader must recognize the visual configuration of letters as well as the letter order, and he must engage in segmentation (breaking the word into individual sounds).
 Then, while being held in working memory, the phonemes (letter sounds) must be synthesized and blended to form recognizable words.

 To comprehend sentences, several more skills are necessary.
 The reader must not only decode the words, but also comprehend the syntax, retain the sequence of words, use contextual cues, and integrate this with existing knowledge.
 This must be done simultaneously in order for sentences to be understood.